vicentematus/ecommerce-next-typescript/README.md

 # Future Work

-- [ ] Add product amount for each one.
+- [ ] Add product amount type for each product on state.
 - [ ] Add local storage for favorite products.
 - [ ] Add pagination for more products.
+- [ ] Maybe React Query is a better choice for async? 🤔
 - [ ] Add i18n for english support.
 But the API is available for spanish only.